UnicornDad8/game-hub/README.md

 ## 🧐 Game-Hub

 > This is a page made with React and Typescript, which consumes a videogame API and it has really cool querying and filtering functionality.
+> also it is styled with vanilla css modules.

 ![screenshot](./app_screenshot.png)